Engagement drivers

 How does fairness impact engagement?

-Employees tend to associate fairness issues to decisions made by top-level leaders in the organization.
+Employees tend to associate fairness issues with decisions made by top-level leaders in the organization.
 When fairness is low it can create skepticism among employees which impacts their ability to fully engage.
 This can run the risk of spreading among peers and teams and can impact how employees respond to future decisions or changes.

 Feedback